eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 ### Common Issues

-> ICY Metadata has incorrect characters.
+> ICY Metadata has incorrect characters such as "Zanzibar - Sz�lj M�r" when it should be "Zanzibar - Szólj Már"

 * Try setting the `icyCharacterEncoding` option to match the character encoding of the metadata.
 * A common ICY metadtata encoding other than `utf-8` is `iso-8859-2`